 Adorable flying friends who eat bugs and mosquitoes?
 Nightmare demons who haunt your dreams?
 People are generally fairly split on their opinions of bats.
 Whichever stance you take we can all agree that we don’t want them in our homes.
 Getting rid of bats in the home is a challenge since they can hide almost anywhere and of course because they can fly.

 Bats not only eat mosquitoes and other extremely annoying bugs, but they also are pollinators and important to many different eco-systems.
 As with so many things in nature, the answer is never an all-or-none one.
 It is important that humans be able to co-exist with bats in a balanced way.

-While bats are generally viewed as useful and helpful, they can also carry diseases like rabies.
+While bats are generally viewed as useful and helpful, they can also carry diseases like rabies, and rabies are just plain bad.
 That is not a reason to exterminate them, but is a reason to keep them out of your house, cabin, or tent.

 There’s quite a bit to cover when talking about getting rid of bats so let’s get started.
 First we’ll talk a little bat safety and then move on to removal and prevention.

 Bats are fairly harmless when it comes down to it, and can even be helpful.

 The real safety issue with getting rid of bats is the possibility of rabies.
 Bats are known to be a common carrier of rabies, and appear to be able to transmit it with even a small bite.
 Now only a small fraction of bats actually have the disease — less than 1% of all bats by many counts — but they are the highest cause of rabies in humans.
 This is usually from mishandling of bats when trying to remove them from the home.